Celestial-Bai/INHERIT/README.md

 ```

 to train DNABERT.
 Both of their training process are straightforward and easy.
 You do not need to add any other commands.

-## Dataset information and benchmark results

-We prepared the accessions of the bacterium and phage sequences used on pre-training sets, training sets, validation sets and test sets respectively.
-You can check them on **Dataset Information.xlsx** in **Supplements.zip**.
-Not only you can know which sequences we used, but you can also know how we get them.
-We also posted our benchmark results of Seeker, VIBRANT and INHERIT.
-You can check them on **Benchmark Results.xlsx** in **Supplements.zip**.

 ## Reference